 Sensory functions are profoundly associated with QOL in older adults.
 Visual and auditory disturbance causes various difficulties in the daily lives of older adults.
 Sensory functions, including visual and auditory functions were examined in detail.
-As for visual acuity, both distant vision (5 m) and near vision (33 cm) were assessed.
-Kinetic visual acuity, stereoscopic vision, color perception, contrast sensitivity, visual field, and intraocular pressure were also examined.
-An anterior eye segment analysis system was used for the assessment of cataracts.
+Distant visual acuity was measured for each eye with a Landolt C letter at 5m.
+Contrast sensitivity and intraocular pressure were also examined.
+An anterior eye segment analysis system is used for the assessment of cataracts.
 Fundus photographs were taken with a Topcon fundus camera (TRC-NW5S).
 Autorefraction was done with the NIDEK-ARK700A.
 Refractive errors, in the spherical equivalent, were assessed.
+Corneal thickness and endothelial cell density were obtained with the Topcon SP-2000 specular microscope.